-Aryan Khan was cleared in cruise ship drugs case as there was no corroborative proof, says NCB chief
+Aryan Khan was cleared in drugs case as there was no corroborative evidence, says NCB chief

 On October 2, Aryan Khan, his friend Arbaaz Merchant, model Munmum Dhamecha and five others were arrested by the Narcotics Control Bureau after a raid on a cruise ship off the coast of Mumbai.

-During the raid, the agency claimed to have seized 13 grams of cocaine, five grams of mephedrone, 21 grams of charas, 22 pills of MDMA (ecstasy) and Rs 1.3 lakh from the ship.
+During the raid, the agency claimed to have seized 13 grams of cocaine, five grams of mephedrone, 21 grams of charas, 22 pills of MDMA also known as ecstasy and Rs 1.3 lakh from the ship.

 On October 28, the Bombay High Court granted bail to Aryan Khan, Merchant and Dhamecha, observing that there was no evidence of a conspiracy among them.
-The order said that Aryan Khan did not carry any drugs during the raid, despite the Narcotics Control Bureau claims in October that he had been found in “conscious possession” of contraband substances.
+The order said that Aryan Khan did not have drugs on his person the raid, despite the Narcotics Control Bureau claims in October that he had been found in “conscious possession” of contraband substances.

-Pradhan on Friday said that while the investigation was completed, there was a possibility that the officials could find fresh facts about the case.
-Pradhan, also said that the Narcotics Control Bureau could not “immediately jump to accuse the Mumbai unit” of not conducting the investigation properly.
+Pradhan on Friday said that while the investigation had been completed, there was a possibility that officials could find fresh facts about the case.
+Pradhan, also said that the Narcotics Control Bureau could not “immediately jump to accuse the Mumbai unit” of not failing to conduct investigation properly.

 The case was made against Aryan Khan on the allegation that his drugs were being carried by his friend Arbaaz Merchant, said Special Investigation Team chief Sanjay Kumar Singh.
 The allegation was false, he added.